Testing Email Activation in Sign-Up Flows

 Mail Server API

-To say truth, it can be also achieved with Restmail.net.
-It’s free, it’s requires no registration, it allows to create dynamically inboxes, it exposes a REST API to read received emails.
-However all the sent messages are public.
-The REST API is dead simple:
+You can also use Restmail.net.
+It’s free, requires no registration, lets you create inboxes dynamically, and exposes a REST API to read received emails.
+The downside: all messages are public.
+The API is straightforward:

 GET /mail/<user>